 Hwange is the largest nature reserve in Zimbabwe, covering 14 650kmĀ².
 It is in the western part of the country between Bulawayo and Victoria Falls.
 The park was founded in 1928 and named after a local chief, Hwange. .

-Need Advice?Hwange National Park is on the edge of the Kalahari Desert; the area ranges from dry, sandy desert-like areas to a woody plain full of Kalahari bauhinia plants with beautiful flowers, sand camwood, and Zambezi teak.
+Need Advice?Hwange National Park is on the edge of the Kalahari Desert; the area ranges from dry, sandy desert-like areas to a woody plain dotted with Kalahari bauhinia plants with beautiful flowers, sand camwood, and Zambezi teak.

 Two rivers border the park on the northern and southern sides.
 There is a multitude of pans and dams - ideal for game viewing during the dry winter months.
 Plush all-inclusive safari lodges like Somalisa and The Hide offer unfettered access to this unique wilderness with a range of safari activities, including guided bush walks, game drives, and night drives.
 The park is ideal for bird watchers and photographers during the rainy season (end of November until April) for optimal bird-watching opportunities.